digital-blueprint/toolkit/packages/matomo/README.md

 - `auth` object: you need to set that object property for the login-status
   - example auth property: `{'login-status': 'logged-in'}`
   - note: most often this should be an attribute that is not set directly, but subscribed at a provider
+- `analytics-event` object: for sending Matomo events

 ### Emitted attributes

-The component emits a `dbp-set-property` event for the `analytics-event` attribute.
+The component receives a `analytics-event` attribute to send Matomo events.
 It looks like this:

 ```json